OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Expansions/ADC-Expansion.md

 //	- an address switch
 //	- 3x Grove connectors

-// VISUAL: ADC Expansion illustration
+// VISUAL: ADC Expansion illustration - should be available in Hardware-Illustrations repo

+// can mention it's based on the TI ADS1115 analog-to-digital converter chip

 ### Connecting to a Dock